 Together with Oldham Youth Council I have selected Votes at 16 as the subject of my Private Members Bill.

-The First reading confirmed the title Representation of the People (Young People’s Enfranchisement and Education) Bill as well as the date for the Second reading which will be on the 3rd November 2017.
+The Second Reading of the Representation of the People (Young People’s Enfranchisement and Education) Bill took place on the 3rd November 2017.

 The Bill was supported by MPs from most of the political parties represented in Westminster; Jeremy Corbyn (L), Tom Watson (L), Vicky Foxcroft (L), Peter Kyle (L), Diana Johnson (L), Lucy Powell (L), Peter Bottomley (C), Stephen Gethins (SNP), Jo Swinson (LD), Jonathan Edwards (PC), Caroline Lucas (Green).